esbeneickhardt/15JavaScriptProjects/README.md

 # Projects

+* color_flipper
-* color_flipper: Lets you change the background color to a random color
+  Lets you change the background color to a random color
+* counter
+  Lets you increas, decrease and reset counts